sticklight-io/declarai/docs/docs/index.md

 ### Multitask flow

-We can leverage Chain-of-thought to efficiently solve multiple tasks in a single flow.
+We can execute multiple tasks in a single flow by leveraging techniques like Chain-of-Thought
 ```Python title="sequence_of_tasks.py"

 from declarai import Sequence, init_declarai, magic